 When Our Basement Flooded in May 2019

 A few months after spending nearly $25,000 to update our kitchen, we woke up in May 2019 to find about an inch of water throughout much of our basement.
-Water was coming in through the floors and corners of the wall, likely as a result of hydrostatic pressure.
+Water was coming in through the floors and corners of the wall, likely due to hydrostatic pressure.
 Thankfully, we didn’t fully expend our emergency fund and had some runway to address the issue.

 Demolition of Flooring and Drywall

-We came to the conclusion that most of the flooring was ruined as was much of the drywall.
-Additionally, we knew there was mold in the basement as a result of the flooding and a prior sewer backup so we needed to get in between the walls.
-We pulled up not only the Pergo flooring that we put down a few years prior, but also the original tile flooring that was installed in the 1970s.
+We concluded that most of the flooring was ruined, as was much of the drywall.
+Additionally, we knew there was mold in the basement due to the flooding and a prior sewer backup, so we needed to get in between the walls.
+We pulled up not only the Pergo flooring that we put down a few years prior but also the original tile flooring that was installed in the 1970s.

 Waterproofing and Mold Removal

 The most expensive part of our basement remodel was the waterproofing and mold removal.
-If we were going to update our basement the right way we needed to address the water issue to prevent a future flood.
-We hired a contractor and they came in and dug an 18″ trench all the way around our basement.
-They then filled the trench with rocks and covered it back up with concrete.
+If we were going to update our basement the right way, we needed to address the water issue to prevent a future flood.
+We hired a contractor, and they came in and dug an 18″ trench around our basement.
+They then filled the trench with rocks and covered it with concrete.
 We also had a sump pump installed.
 A different contractor then came in a few weeks later to remove mold in between the walls and on the floor.
-In total, this cost nearly $15,000, which was about the same as the remainder of our remodel.
+This cost nearly $15,000, which was roughly the same as the remainder of our remodel.

 Painting the Ceiling and Brick Wall

-With the waterproofing complete, it was now time to actually start working on the basement remodel.
-I’m not particularly handy, but I decided to take on all of the paint related tasks.
+With the waterproofing complete, it was time to start working on the basement remodel.
+I’m not particularly handy, but I decided to take on all of the paint-related tasks.
 That included the ceiling and all surrounding walls.
 The first step was painting the ceiling and the single brick wall with the built-in fireplace.

-This seemed like a great idea on the surface, but the sprayer I bought didn’t hold up very well and ended up breaking about three fourths of the way through the job.
+This seemed like a great idea, but the sprayer I bought didn’t hold up very well and ended up breaking about three-fourths of the way through the job.
 I then ended up having to rent a sprayer anyway.
-Either way, it was still much less expensive that hiring someone to do the work.
-And for being my first time spray painting a ceiling, I think I did a pretty good job.
+Either way, hiring someone to do the work was still much less expensive.
+And for my first-time spray painting a ceiling, I think I did a pretty good job.
 I’d estimate the total cost of all equipment and materials (paint) cost us about $1,200.

 Drywall and Flooring